 Jack retired in 2001 and his daughter continues to operate Springfield Stables.
 Jack has dedicated his time to the Ontario Equestrian Federation as Chair of Recreation Council.

 Jack currently sits as President of the Ontario Trails Council an organization he is dedicated to building and preserving recreational trails.

 Jack has served as Chair of Recreation for Equine Canada and sits on the Board of Directors.
 Jack is also a Founder and current President of The Canadian Recreational Horse and Rider Association.

 Wayne Terryberry - Vice President

-Wayne enjoys helping people gain outdoor recreation skills and a passion for the outdoors.
+A Hike Ontario Master Instructor, Team Development Facilitator Trainer and an environmental historian, Wayne enjoys helping people gain outdoor recreation skills and a passion for the natural environment.

 Dan Andrews - Secretary-Treasurer

 Carolyn Richards lives in the town of Lindsay ON, about 1 1/2 hours north of the East end of Toronto.
 She has 2 boys both of which began their postsecondary education journey this fall, although one remains at home she is very close to becoming an empty nester.

 Carolyn works for a local insurance company as a Commercial Business insurance broker and of course is an avid ATVer.
 Her area has the largest club in Ontario with some 1,300 members.
 Carolyn joined Kawartha ATV Association in 2008, served on their Board beginning in 2010, and became President in 2013.